 A new open channel design will help clean storm water naturally when possible and will move the water to its ultimate destination, the South Platte River.
 The project will include work to expand and redesign Globeville Landing Park, making it a more desirable park for the community by:

-Fall 2017 — There will be general construction activities throughout the construction zone.
-A bike detour may be in place; please use caution near the work zone and follow any posted detour signs in the park and on adjacent roads.
+Please use caution near the work zone and follow any posted detour signs in the park and on adjacent roads.
 McFarland Drive is now open from Arkins Ct to 44th Street.

 The construction for GLO will run through the Vasquez Boulevard/I-70 Superfund site (a site where land has been contaminated).
 During construction, the City and County of Denver, with the Colorado Department of Public Health and Environment, and the U.S. Environmental Protection Agency will coordinate to monitor and minimize odors or impacts to air quality.

 Updates and project materials are available at denvergov.org/EnvironmentalLandUse

 Planning for the Globeville Landing Outfall project began in summer 2015.
 The project will have two interrelated elements — drainage design and the park redesign.

 Design for the drainage elements is now underway, including the detailed design of the pipes, open natural channel, and topography of the park.

 Planning for the redesign of the park has also advanced, but is still in the concept planning phase.
 Public outreach efforts for the park have focused on understanding how area residents use the park today and how they would like to use the park in the future.
 Through this understanding, the team is developing concept park designs incorporating as many of the desires of the community as possible.
 Additional public outreach is planned for summer 2016 to examine ideas for the park’s use and how this will translate into a new park design.
 Once a single park design concept is identified and publicly reviewed, the project will advance to final design and construction.